ingo-m/pyprf/README.md

 ## py_pRF_mapping (work in progress)
-A free & open source python tool for population receptive field analysis consist of two main parts:
+A free & open source *python tool for population receptive field analysis* consisting of two main parts:

 **1. Stimulus presentation:** A tool for presentation of visual stimuli during a retinotopic mapping fMRI experiment.
 The stimuli consist of bars at different locations and orientation, filled with flickering black and white chequerboards.
 There is a central fixation dot.
 It is important that the participant maintain fixation throughout the experiment.
 Therefore, we included a central fixation task.
 The fixation dot sometimes changes its colour, and the participant's task is to press a button (number '1') in response.
 At the end of the presentation, feedback is provided as to how many targets the participant detected.

-**2. Analysis:** Analysis tools for fMRI data from retinotopic mapping experiment.
+**2. Data analysis:** Analysis tools for fMRI data from retinotopic mapping experiment.
 A population receptive field (pRF) is estimated for each voxel (see [1]).
 The pRF model used here is a 2D Gaussian; the free parameters are the Gaussian's x- and y-position, and its width.
 This rather simple pRF model is best suited for early visual cortex (higher cortical areas may require more complex models).

 ## Dependencies
 [**Python 2.7**](https://www.python.org/download/releases/2.7/)